fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Reading Reflection' text="
 - What are the tensions and challenges of doing public history?
-- Is international public history even possible?
+- Is international public history either desirable or possible?
-- It's easy to see how Fulbrook's advice may useful for public history, but what are the challenges of implementing what she's arguing in terms of public history.
+- It's easy to see how Fulbrook's advice may useful for public history practitioners, but what are the challenges of implementing what she's arguing in public history contexts?
+What are potential solutions?
+"%}

+{% include alert.html class='warning' title='Topic descriptions due next time' text="
+Your essay titles/topics and descriptions are DUE WEDNESDAY.
+Make sure you are doing research to get these done.
 "%}